Pat Nixon: Marriage and family, early campaigns

 Veteran UPI reporter Helen Thomas suggested that in public, the Nixons "moved through life ritualistically", but privately, however, they were "very close".
 In private, Richard Nixon was described as being "unabashedly sentimental", often praising Pat for her work, remembering anniversaries and surprising her with frequent gifts.
 During state dinners, he ordered the protocol changed so that Pat could be served first.
-Pat, in turn, felt that her husband was vulnerable and sought to protect him.
+Pat, in turn, felt that her husband was vulnerable and sought to protect him, although she did have a nickname for him which he despised, so she rarely used it: "Little Dicky".
 Of his critics, she said that "Lincoln had worse critics.
 He was big enough not to let it bother him.
 That's the way my husband is."

 Pat campaigned at her husband's side in 1946 when he entered politics and successfully ran for a seat in the United States House of Representatives.
 That same year, she gave birth to a daughter and namesake, Patricia, known as Tricia.
-In 1948, Pat had her second and last child, Julie.
+In 1948, Pat had the couple's second and last child, Julie.
 When asked about her husband's career, Pat once stated, "The only thing I could do was help him, but [politics] was not a life I would have chosen."
 Pat participated in the campaign by doing research on his opponent, incumbent Jerry Voorhis.
 She also wrote and distributed campaign literature.
 Nixon was elected in his first campaign to represent California's 12th congressional district.
 During the next six years, Pat saw her husband move from the U.S. House of Representatives to the United States Senate, and then be nominated as Dwight D. Eisenhower's vice presidential candidate.